Connecting @ Limestone

 Christmas on Campus

-Concerts, tree lighting ceremony, complete with a visit from Santa…the tradition of celebrating Christmas on Campus dates back to 1984 when the late Les Gregory, a former employee and graduate of Limestone College, arranged for 200 luminaries to be lit in honor of retired Limestone College professor Lucy G. Wheeler.
+Concerts, tree lighting ceremony, complete with a visit from Santa…the tradition of celebrating Christmas on Campus dates back to 1984 when the late Les Gregory, a former employee and graduate of Limestone University, arranged for 200 luminaries to be lit in honor of retired Limestone University professor Lucy G. Wheeler.
 With that, Christmas on Campus was born.

 Since Gregory's inception, the luminaries have grown from 200 to over 10,000 candles and Christmas on Campus has evolved into one of the most anticipated nights of the year at the Gaffney-based College.
 Student-athletes play a big role in this event as they are responsible for placing and lighting the luminaries across campus and in area neighborhoods.